WCMP-FM

-WCMP-FM (100.9 FM, "Cool Country 100.9 FM") is a radio station licensed to serve Pine City, Minnesota.
+WCMP-FM (100.9 MHz, "Cool Country 100.9 FM") is an American radio station licensed to serve Pine City, Minnesota.
 It airs a country music format.

 It is owned by Alan R. Quarnstrom, through licensee Q Media Properties, and has studios at 15429 Pokegama Lake Rd.
 This facility is shared with sister station WCMP.

 The station was assigned the WCMP-FM call letters by the Federal Communications Commission on August 9, 1979, originally at 92.1 FM.

 Ownership

 In July 2001, Quarnstrom Media Group LLC (Alan R. Quarnstrom, president) agreed to purchase WCMP and WCMP-FM from Pine City Broadcasting Co.
 Inc., for a reported sale price of $1.25 million.
-The deal was approved by the FCC on August 23, 2001, and the deal was consummated on September 4, 2001.
+The deal was approved by the FCC on August 23, 2001, and consummated on September 4, 2001.

 In June 2007, Red Rock Radio Corp.
 (Romeo "Ro" Grignon, president) reached an agreement to purchase WCMP and WCMP-FM from Alan Quarnstrom for a reported sale price of $1.6 million.
-The deal was approved by the FCC on July 20, 2007, and the deal was consummated on August 1, 2007.
+The deal was approved by the FCC on July 20, 2007, and consummated on August 1, 2007.

 On September 16, 2016, Red Rock Radio announced that it would sell WCMP and WCMP-FM to Q Media Properties, putting the stations back under the control of Alan Quarnstrom; the sale was completed on November 30, 2016 at a purchase price of $300,000.